jonnyzar/OSCP_CheatSheets/diverse/DNS_cheatsheet.md

 `dig -t txt dns.google.com`

+### AS lookup

+* Every corp registers its IP range with AS number.
+* Here is the way of finding that out: https://hackertarget.com/as-ip-lookup/

 ## DNS Zone Transfer

 This misconfiguration may reveal hiffen domains and hosts behind firewalls and other defences.